Joshhhuaaa/EnhancedSC/PatchNotes.md

 - Xbox renderer textures have been restored to bring lighting closer to the Xbox version.
 - Restored the Xbox light effect for alarm lights when they are triggered.
 - Fixed a bug where the mouse wheel changed variable speeds while a weapon was drawn or when using a Sticky Camera or Diversion Camera.
-- Fixed a bug where the interact button wouldn't work in controller menus if the game was paused with a weapon drawn.
+- Fixed a bug where losing an equipped item while Back to Wall peeking now correctly holsters the item automatically.
 - Sniper sway is no longer disabled when player input is blocked.

 ### Input